Docker Image Setup

-This document helps to quickly install the necessary tools to download and run the public docker image for CHT applications.
+This document helps to download and run the public docker image for CHT applications.

 Export a password for admin user named